Is UChicago Test Optional?

 Female students studying in a table.

 Applicants whose ACT composite score is lower than 33 have a diminished likelihood of being accepted to the university.
-Having said that, the university does on occasion admit students with ACT scores as low as 32 if the circumstances are right.
+Having said that, the university occasionally admits students with ACT scores as low as 32 if the circumstances are right.

 Applicants who have submitted an ACT score of 35 or higher will be given priority when admission offers are being considered.
 Therefore, if you have an ACT score that is higher than 35, you will have a good chance of securing a place in the university that you are applying to.

-The table that follows provides an accurate depiction of the ACT score and its level of competitiveness.
+The following table provides an accurate depiction of the ACT score and its level of competitiveness.

 ACT score University of Chicago Acceptance Rate Competitiveness